 To make accessibility infrastructure.
 Yukiko Otaka

-Ms. Yukiko Otaka, Director of the Project Coordination Section of the Arts Council Tokyo Division
+Yukiko Otaka, Chief of the Project Coordination Division Arts Council Tokyo Project Department

-Yukiko Otaka has been working at the Arts Council Tokyo since April 2024 as the director of social symbiosis.
-In my previous job, I worked in a different field, so I used museums.
-I liked cultural facilities, but as a deaf person, I felt frustrated because there was no information security.
-But one day, she participated in an artist talk with a sign language interpreter, which led to her current job.
+Yukiko Otaka will be working at Arts Council Tokyo as a social coexistence specialist from April 2024.
+In her previous job, she worked in a different field, so she was on the user side of art galleries and museums.
+Although she loves cultural facilities, as a deaf person she felt frustrated by the lack of guaranteed access to information.
+However, one experience she had attending an artist talk accompanied by a sign language interpreter was what led to her current job.

 I interviewed Mr. Otaka through a sign language interpreter.

-I am currently in charge of two main tasks.
-The first task is to summarize the accessibility of each facility.
-The other is in charge of running training for sign language interpreters.
-Sign language interpreters have various specialties and specialties.
-There are still not many sign language interpreters specializing in the arts and culture field compared to the field of education, administration and local government.
-For this reason, the Arts Council Tokyo held sign language interpretation training in the arts and culture field this fiscal year.
+Currently, I am mainly responsible for two tasks.
+One is compiling information on the accessibility status of each facility.
+The other is running training for sign language interpreters.
+Although the term "sign language interpreter" is broadly used, there are many different areas of expertise and specialization.
+Compared to those in education, government, and local government, there are still not many sign language interpreters specializing in the arts and culture field.
+For this reason, Arts Council Tokyo held a sign language interpreter training session in the arts and culture field this year.

 It has been six months since I started this job, and what made me happy were the voices of Deaf people who participated in events with sign language interpreters.